AlexanderKaran/AlexanderKaran/README.md

 My name is Alexander.

-I am a full stack developer with twelve years of experience working at Atlassian on the Cloud FinOps team.
+I have been a full-stack developer for twelve years and am currently part of the Cloud FinOps team at Atlassian.

 I previously ran an App development agency, managing various teams across design and development, leading web, backend and native mobile app developers in Australia and Europe.